xillig/Word-and-Bullet-Supplement/README.md

 The Granger Causality test and the associated data preparation can be found in "granger_causality.ipynb".
 The results of the tests are provided in the corresponding txt-files.
 Please note, that only test results for significant topics / variables are provided.

 The Spearman-Correlation analysis has been implemented using STATA.
-The Do-File code is presented in "Do file 20230515.pdf".
+The Do-File code is presented in "Do file monthly targeting data and correlation tests.pdf".

 A detailed explaination on the technical implementations of the NLP-Pipeline can be found in "Technical_Annex_on__The_Word_and_the_Bullet__Out_Grouping_and_Threat_Framing_as_Predictors_of_Terrorist_Targeting_by_ISIS__2015_2019_.pdf"